Penny Lane – Music and Lyrics, and original concept

 Steve Jones – Book

 Steve’s interest in theatre began in the early 1980s working backstage at various amateur performances in London.
-Fascinated by cinema and story-telling, he completed his first screenplay during the early 1990s and numerous other projects followed that allowed him to develop his writing style.
+Fascinated by cinema and story-telling, he completed his first screenplay during the early 1990s.
+Numerous other projects following that allowed him to develop his writing style.

-Prior to writing Feelgood AcademyTM, Steve collaborated with another musician and wrote the book for Fast Food The Musical (pictured below) which tells a darkly comical version of the invention of the fast food industry in the USA.
+Prior to writing Feelgood AcademyTM, Steve collaborated with another musician and wrote the book for Fast Food The Musical (pictured below).
+This tells a darkly comical version of the invention of the fast food industry in the USA.

-Today, Steve is writing a sitcom and preparing his third short film as Writer and Director.
+Today, Steve is writing a sitcom and TV series pilot.